Anwar8/Blaze/notes/journal.md

 - [ ] Rewrite `exchange_interface_nodes_updated_ids` and `exchange_interface_nodes_nz_i` to reduce code redundancy.

 ## Journal
+### 8 July
+Got the BC management to work correctly for up to 2 `MPI` processes.
+Did not test on more, yet.
+Lots of small bugs were fixed to get here, and I had done this while on a plane and otherwise so unfortunatley I have not kept excellent track.

+### 7 July
+Redid the interface for all of `GlobalMesh` so that the `MPI` initialisation (setting of `rank` and `num_ranks`) is now done internally and stored within `GlobalMesh`.
+This setup is performed during `create_distributed_` functions, which is causing an error with the tests since I explicitly build the mesh bypassing the `create_distributed_` calls.
+Similarly, all the tests in `DistributedMeshTests` had to be deprecated since none of the functions take `rank` or `num_ranks`, which is essential for these tests since they use these inputs to give the programme the impression of an `MPI` environment without being in one.

+### 6 July
+when running tests on 2 cores, the function `get_node_by_record_id` was running with a rank of -1 indicating it was not given a rank argument thus defaulting to the value I had provided.
+I removed this value and will explicitly provide a rank for all calls of this function which ensures the correct rank is given if `MPI` is being used by using the `#ifdef` flag.

+P.S.
+I have been working everyday and for as long as I could since the last journal entry but have not updated the journal.
+Most of the time, unfortunatley, the work was short and I did not need to update the journal.

+### 2 July
+Must be careful about whether the load and BC assignment is using the correct form of nodal ID - they should all be using the `record_id` and filtering based on that, not using the renumbered id.

 ### 1 July
 I have found the bug that I believe most likely was culprit in `exchange_interface_nodes_updated_ids`.
 Sometimes, two neighbouring ranks might need to exchange a different number of nodes.
 Take the figure below where the mesh is divided over 3 ranks.